psycopg/psycopg/docs/api/cursors.rst

     .. autoattribute:: rowcount
     .. autoattribute:: rownumber

+    .. attribute:: pgresult

+        The `~pq.PGresult` object obtained by the last query.

+        It can be used to obtain low level info about the last query result and to access to features not currently wrapped by Psycopg.

     .. attribute:: _query

         An helper object used to convert queries and parameters before sending